toshiro-en-miyamoto/web/css/Attardi/ch07/README.md

 ## Margins

+- The space between an element’s border and other elements.
 - By default, most elements have no margin.
 - The size of the margin as a percentage, relative to the inline size (width in a horizontal language) of the containing block.